-The only downside to this brunch bombshell is the prep-work.
 Shredding, soaking and squeezing the life out of raw potatoes is labor intensive.
-It may be worth it, but it may not work for a quick and easy recipe or side dish.
-Let me introduce you to your new favorite potato-latke-in-a-hurry recipe - Simple Cheesy Crispy Mashed Potato Latkes.
+It may be worth it, but it may not work for a quick and easy dish.

 These crunchy, savory potato pancakes are the perfect party food, brunch star and dinner side dish.
 And the topping varieties are endless, including sour cream dill sauce with smoked salmon, caramelized onions and mushrooms, quail eggs and even cranberry sauce.

-What you'll need to make this mashed potato pancakes recipe:
+What you'll need to make this recipe:

 Step by step instructions:

-To begin the potato pancakes, combine the cold mashed potatoes, the shredded cheese, the beaten egg, sliced scallions and three quarters cup self-rising flour to a large bowl.
+Once seasoned, combine cold mashed potatoes, shredded cheese, the beaten egg, sliced scallions and three quarters cup self-rising flour to a large bowl.

+Mix well to combine.
 If your potato mixture is too loose to shape into cakes, add another tablespoon of flour.

 Dredge lightly in panko bread crumbs.
 Lay the potato cakes on a baking sheet covered in parchment paper.
 Once they are all shaped and dredged, refrigerate for 30 minutes.
 This step will firm up the mixture and make the pan-frying process easier.

 Next, heat about 2 tablespoons of neutral oil and a tablespoon of butter in a cast iron skillet or large nonstick skillet over medium heat (ensure you have enough oil to fully cover the bottom of the pan).
+Once the oil shimmers, add 4-6 latkes, ensuring they are in a single layer so they brown.

 Fry the cakes for 3-4 minutes per side, monitoring the browning and rotating the cakes in the pan to ensure an even, golden brown color.